AngomRanjan/stay-tune/README.md

 ## Getting started

-to run the project locally, clone the project using the command
+Go to the Folder where want to copy this repo and type the following cmds in you terminal:

 - git clone git@github.com:AngomRanjan/stay-tune.git

-# To Install type the following command
+## To Install type the following command

 - npm install

-## Run App type the following command
+## To Run App type the following command

   - npm start